EthanWaters/reusable_digital_workflow/README.md

 - **Description:**
   - This function attempts to update the IDs of the legacy data where the previous processing utilised data from a PowerBI export and therefore will have IDs of NA.
 This will find perfect matches (distance of zero) between the legacy data and new data, and alter the IDs accordingly.
 Once matches are found, IDs can then be altered.
 If there are multiple matches then they are left as is.
 Ultimately this means they will be treated as a new entry.

-#### Function: `find_close_matches()`
+#### Function: `matrix_close_matches_vectorised()`
 - **Inputs:**
   - `x`: data frame to search in
   - `y`: data frame to search against
   - `distance`: maximum distance from perfect for a match to be considered
 - **Outputs:**
-- A list of lists, with each sublist containing:
+- A matrix containing:
     - `X_index` - the index of the row in `x` that matched
     - `Y_index` - the index of the row in `y` that matched
     - `Distance` - the distance between the matched rows
 - **Description:**
-  - This function finds a list of all close matches between rows in `x` and `y` within a specified distance.
-The distance is the number of non-perfect column matches within a row.
+  - This is a function that takes two matrices or data frames x and y and a distance value, and returns a matrix match_indices containing the indices of the rows in x and y that have non-perfect matches within the specified distance.
+The function first pre-allocates memory for the match_indices matrix assuming the worst-case scenario of y_rows * x_rows possible matches.
+If this allocation fails due to insufficient memory, it tries again with a smaller allocation of 10,000,000 rows.
+Then, the function iterates through each row in x and compares it to every row in y.
+For each value in the row of x, the function evaluates whether it matches the corresponding value in the row of y.
+These logical values are then appended to the matches matrix.
+After iterating over every column, there will be a matrix of size (y_rows, x_cols), where each row represents a row in y and each column represents a column in x.
+A perfect matching row in y will have a corresponding row in matches exclusively containing TRUE.
+Given that TRUE is equivalent to 1, the rowSums function is used to determine the number of non-perfect matches.
+If this number is less than or equal to the specified distance, the row index, column index and distance from perfect match are stored in match_indices.
+The function uses a custom vectorised function store_index_vec to append matches to match_indices.
+Finally, the na.omit function is used to remove rows with NA values from match_indices before it is returned.

 #### Function: `match_vector_entries()`
 - **Inputs:**
   - `current_vec`: vector to search in